AliJKhan/Dingo/readme.md

 A basic template for API building using Laravel/ Dingo API Framework + JWT for token based auth.
 Follow the steps to set up and use.
-For any quries let me know at ali.jibran44@gmail.com....Happy API Building :)
+For any quries let me know at ali.jibran44@gmail.com

+....Happy API Building :)

 Set document root to {YOUR DIR NAME}/public/